bcgov/wordpress-document-repository/CSV_BULK_UPLOAD_README.md

 ## How It Works

 1. **CSV Structure**: Upload a CSV file with columns for document titles/names and metadata fields
-2. **Auto-Matching**: The system finds existing documents by title and applies metadata from the CSV
+2. **Auto-Matching**: The system finds existing documents by title and applies metadata from the CSV.
 3. **Bulk Processing**: Process hundreds of documents at once instead of editing them individually

 ## CSV Format Requirements